abulka/pynsource/DOWNLOADS.md

 Unzip and drag app into the Applications directory.

-Mac users please [right click open](https://www.howtogeek.com/205393/gatekeeper-101-why-your-mac-only-allows-apple-approved-software-by-default/) the first time
+Mac users please [right click open](https://www.howtogeek.com/205393/gatekeeper-101-why-your-mac-only-allows-apple-approved-software-by-default/) the first time.

-> Mac Big Sur users need to first `xattr -dr com.apple.quarantine /Applications/Pynsource.app`
+Mac Big Sur, Monterey, Ventura users need to first `xattr -dr com.apple.quarantine /Applications/Pynsource.app`.

+> 🎉 Easier Technique for Mac Users: Right click on the supplied bash script `fix-permissions.command` and choose "Open" to apply the correct permissions to `Pynsource`.
+> Then you can copy the app to you Applications/ folder and run it as normal.

 ## Windows 10